 Last year, thousands of Melburnians were asked to help guide the update to the Future Melbourne 2026 strategy.
 I like to think of them as personas representing diverse input on how to make the world’s most liveable city more liveable.

-Architectures of participation and collaboration
+Architectures of participation

 Cities must build ways for people to participate and collaborate.
 It has been said we need to “build rules of engagement that allow disagreeing people to let their work products agree.”²